pesaply/ngiriapi/README.md

 ## Modularity

-The modularity that Starlette is designed on promotes building re-usable components that can be shared between any ASGI framework.
+The modularity that ngiriapi is designed on promotes building re-usable components that can be shared between any ASGI framework.
 This should enable an ecosystem of shared middleware and mountable applications.